Last Updated on May 18, 2025 by Soumya

 Belem is actually one of Lisbon’s main districts and, hence, very much a part of the city.

 However, it is almost 7 km away from Central Lisbon.
-That means if you are staying anywhere in Baixa-Chiado-Alfama, you can easily spend a day touring Belem from Lisbon.
-That makes it one of the fastest and easiest day trips from Lisbon.
+That means if you are staying anywhere in Baixa-Chiado-Alfama, you will have to set aside an entire day (or at least half a day) to explore Belem from Lisbon.

-There are so many fascinating monuments and museums in this UNESCO neighborhood of Lisbon that you can easily spend one busy day in Belem.
+I recommend spending a whole day in Belem because there are so many fascinating monuments and museums in this UNESCO-listed neighborhood of Lisbon.
 Let’s see how to get there first.

-This is by far the most popular way of traveling to Belem district from Lisbon.
+The tram is by far the most popular way of traveling to Belem from Lisbon.

 Tram #15 is sleek and new and goes by the riverside all the way to Belem.
-The journey takes around 30 minutes and is free with the Lisboa Card.
+The journey takes around 30 minutes and is free with the Lisbon Card.

 If you wish to ride the train, take the Lisbon—Cascais train from the Cais do Sodre Station.
 Get off the train at Belem.
 The journey takes only 7 minutes, and trains are quite frequent (every 20-30 minutes).

-Book your train tickets online or check for train schedules on the official website of Comboios de Portugal.
+✦ Pro Tip: Check for train schedules and book your tickets on the official website of Comboios de Portugal here.

 Lisbon to Belem by Bus

 You can also take a bus (or rather a couple of buses) to Belem from Central Lisbon.
-Check out Carris’s website to plan the best bus route/schedule for yourself.
+Bus 723 is what you should be looking for.
+However, please check Carris’s (Lisbon’s public transportation company) website to plan the best bus route and schedule for yourself.

 Honestly, it is much easier to take Tram 15E.
 There are no changes, and the tram provides multiple stops to get off in Belem.